jtlapp/kysely-mapper/README.md

 Set return columns to `['*']` to return all columns or `[]` to return no columns.
 By default, inserts return the key columns and updates return no columns.

-You can also control which columns selections return, and you can specify aliases for any returned columns:
+You can also control the columns that selections return, and you can specify aliases for any returned columns:

 ```ts
 const table = new TableMapper(db, 'users', {